michigan-traffic-lab/TeraSim/README.md

 TeraSim can also operate independently.
 If CARLA co-simulation is not utilized, TeraSim will control the AV using the default Intelligent Driver Model (IDM).

+The TeraSim Core is integrated into this repository and will be installed automatically.
+For more details, please refer to the [TeraSim Core repository]https://github.com/michigan-traffic-lab/TeraSim).

 To start TeraSim, navigate to the example directory.
 ```
 cd examples